forghani77/ipvuln/README.md

 ## Features

 *   **IP Scanning:** Scan single IP addresses, a list of IPs from a file, or IPs piped via standard input.
+Automatically parses CIDR ranges.
 *   **Port Discovery:** Lists open ports found on the target IP(s).
 *   **Hostname Resolution:** Displays hostnames associated with the target IP(s).
 *   **CVE Identification:** Fetches and displays Common Vulnerabilities and Exposures (CVEs) linked to the IP, including severity levels and summaries.